top of page

 Overcoming the “Low Medical Bill” Trap

 Because medical expenses totaled about $12,000, the insurance carrier initially viewed the claim as minor.
-Apis Law reframed the case around its true value: the injury's effect on long-term earning potential and business stability.
+Apis Law reframed the case around its actual value: the injury's effect on long-term earning potential and business stability.

 Motorcycle accident lawyer, Apis Law